stsiarzhanau/car-rental/README.md

 - Local: http://localhost:3000
 - Network: http://192.168.0.73:3000

 3. If you have Node.js (v20 is recommended) and npm installed you can also run production preview locally (will be available on the same Local and Network URLs as above) by running `npm install`, `npm run build` and then `npm start` from the project root directory.
+Note that you'll need to define `.env.local` file in the project root and set 2 environment variables `VITE_GOOGLE_MAPS_API_KEY` and `VITE_GOOGLE_MAPS_MAP_ID` with your own to make the application work as I do not include my personal keys in the repo.

 ## Project architecture